Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-The survivors were rescued by an escorting corvette and taken to Benghazi, where the 4 injured men were admitted to a hospital.
+The survivors were rescued by an escorting corvette and landed at Benghazi, where the 4 injured men were admitted to a hospital.
 Gunner Keene died from internal injuries at the RAF hospital in Benghazi on Oct.
 6. When the explosion occurred he had been thrown over the pillbox and landed on deck on his back, with his foot jammed between the keel of a lifeboat and the deck.
-The 2nd mate, who was the officer on watch had cut his shoe off him to get him loose, and the gunner had walked to the lifeboat himself.
-The rest of the crew, as well as the injured lascar were sent to Alexandria by Sea Transport in Benghazi on Oct.
+The 2nd mate, who was the officer on watch, had cut his shoe off him to get him loose, and the gunner had walked to the lifeboat himself.
+The rest of the crew, including the injured lascar, were sent to Alexandria by Sea Transport in Benghazi on Oct.
 8, arriving on Oct.
 12. After having been transferred to General Hospital Cairo, Captain Caspersen arrived Alexandria on Oct.
-15-1943, where the maritime inquiry was held on Oct.
+15, where an inquiry was held on Oct.
 19. At that time 3rd Mate Odland was still in hospital in Benghazi.
-Those who gave statements at the inquiry were the captain, the 1st and 2nd mates, as well as the 1st and 3rd engineers.
+Those who gave statements at the inquiry were the captain, the 1st and 2nd mates, and the 1st and 3rd engineers.

 Captain Caspersen later served on D/S Askeladden.